-In addition to these requirements, the school district must demonstrate a commitment to (a) planning, delivering, and evaluating comprehensive interventions for students at risk, and (b) including interns in intervention and prevention-related activities as part of a multi-tiered system of supports (MTSS) framework as a significant proportion of their assigned activities.
-A district's commitment is evidenced by their promotion of intervention and prevention, demonstrated by, but not limited to, the following:
+In addition to these requirements, the school district/Educational Service Center must demonstrate a commitment to (a) planning, delivering, and evaluating comprehensive interventions for students at risk, and (b) including interns in intervention and prevention-related activities as part of an MTSS framework as a significant proportion of their assigned activities.
+A district/Educational Service Center's commitment is evidenced by the promotion of intervention and prevention, demonstrated by, but not limited to, the following:

-- Evidence-based practices for the provision of academic, social-emotional, or behavioral assessment linked to intervention within an MTSS framework for children at risk, prior to (and as part of) evaluation for suspected disabilities; - Multidisciplinary problem-solving teams engaged in data-based decision making regarding individual student and systems-level needs with an intervention and prevention focus; - Data collection practices driven by a problem-solving process, including direct observation and assessment of academic, social-emotional, or behavioral skills; and - For field-based supervisors, participation in professional development activities that promote and strengthen skills in direct assessment and intervention.
+- Evidence-based practices for the provision of academic, social-emotional, or behavioral assessment linked to intervention within an MTSS framework for children at risk, prior to (and as part of) evaluation for suspected disabilities; - Multidisciplinary problem-solving teams engaged in data-based decision-making regarding individual student and systems-level needs with an intervention and prevention focus; - Data collection practices driven by a problem-solving process, including direct observation and assessment of academic, social-emotional, or behavioral skills; and - For field-based supervisors, participation in professional development activities that promote and strengthen skills in direct assessment and intervention.